Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device-tpm-java.md

     java -jar ./provisioning-tpm-sample-{version}-with-deps.jar
     ```

 1. A execução do programa é iniciada.
-Anote a _chave de endosso_ e a _ID de registro_ da próxima seção e deixe o programa em execução.
+Note the _Endorsement key_ and _Registration ID_ for the next section and leave the program running.

     ![Programa de dispositivo do TPM do Java](./media/java-quick-create-simulated-device/program.png)

 ## <a name="create-a-device-enrollment-entry"></a>Criar uma entrada de inscrição de dispositivos

-1. Entre no portal do Azure, selecione o botão **todos os recursos** no menu esquerdo e abra o serviço de provisionamento de dispositivos.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.

-1. No menu serviço de provisionamento de dispositivos, selecione **gerenciar registros**.
-Selecione a guia registros **individuais** e selecione o botão **adicionar registro individual** na parte superior.
+1. From the Device Provisioning Service menu, select **Manage enrollments**.
+Select **Individual Enrollments** tab and select the **Add individual enrollment** button at the top.

-1. No painel **adicionar registro** , insira as seguintes informações:
+1. In the **Add Enrollment** panel, enter the following information:
    - Selecione **TPM** como o *Mecanismo* de atestado de identidades.
-   - Insira a *ID de registro* e a *chave de endosso* do seu dispositivo TPM a partir dos valores que você anotou anteriormente.
+   - Enter the *Registration ID* and *Endorsement key* for your TPM device from the values you noted previously.
    - Selecione um hub IoT ligado ao seu serviço de aprovisionamento.
    - Opcionalmente, pode fornecer as seguintes informações:
-       - Insira uma *ID de dispositivo*exclusiva.
+       - Enter a unique *Device ID*.
 Certifique-se de que evita dados confidenciais quando der o nome ao seu dispositivo.
-Se você optar por não fornecer um, a ID de registro será usada para identificar o dispositivo.
+If you choose not to provide one, the registration ID will be used to identify the device instead.
        - Atualize o **estado inicial do dispositivo duplo** com a configuração inicial pretendida para o dispositivo.
-   - Depois de concluído, pressione o botão **salvar** .
+   - Once complete, press the **Save** button.

      ![Introduza as informações de inscrição de dispositivos no painel do portal](./media/java-quick-create-simulated-device/enterdevice-enrollment.png)